jleffler/soq/src/so-0164-4868/answer.md

                 do { if (DEBUG) fprintf(stderr, __VA_ARGS__); } while (0)

-Compared to the first version, you lose the limited checking that requires the 'fmt' argument, which means that someone could try to call 'debug_print()' with no arguments (but the trailing comma in the argument list to `fprintf()` would fail to compile).
+Compared to the first version, you lose the limited checking that requires the `fmt` argument, which means that someone could try to call `debug_print()` with no arguments (but the trailing comma in the argument list to `fprintf()` would fail to compile).
 Whether the loss of checking is a problem at all is debatable.